 "The champion Dutch Mantell was working with ‘Wildcat’ Wendell Cooley, who was chasing the belt and said he’d do anything to get a title match.
 He then signed a contract without reading it, and Dutch tells him about the bear.
 Wendell had a bad knee, and it got worse.
 I don’t think he wanted to wrestle the bear, but I think he did get hurt legit."

 So with Dutch Mantell and Robert Fuller booking the match, Tracy Smothers found himself again tussling with a bear, wrestling in Montgomery, Birmingham, and Florence, Alabama.
-He’d wrestle the bear along with a singles and a tag match for three nights in a row.
+He’d wrestle the bear along with a singles and a tag match for three straight nights.

-"That Siberian grizzly bear was only ten months old but 550 pounds.
-It gained 100 pounds in a month, and it was declawed and had only its back teeth," Tracy remembers.
+"That Siberian grizzly bear was only ten months old but 550 lbs.
+It gained 100 in a month, and it was declawed and had only its back teeth," Tracy remembers.
 This bear was called Terrible Ted, but it is not the original owned by "The Bearman" Dave McKigney.

 Gordon Solie (the "Dean" and "Walter Cronkite" of wrestling announcers) did an especially admirable job when calling the match.
 If you shut your eyes and eliminated the word "bear," you’d swear he was calling a match between the NWA World Champion Harley Race and challenger Ric Flair at Starrcade ’83.
 In his patented silky voice, he’d articulate counter holds, falls, and by uttering phrases like, "Although this bear is amicable by nature, once he gets standup competition going, he naturally just wants to wrestle," helped give the match much-needed validity.

 Watch Tracy Smothers Face 550 lbs of Supple Muscle: